LaxarJS/laxar/docs/manuals/providing_controls.md

 ## Creating or Integrating a Control

-While HTML5 Web Components are very interesting, the current browser support is limited.
-For this reason, LaxarJS currently only covers the creation of a control as an AngularJS directive.

-Of course you can still use Web Components, jQuery UI or any other way of creating controls in your widgets, but LaxarJS currently will not manage assets for them.
-The recommended way for now is therefore to wrap such controls in an AngularJS directive.
-This can be done either for a single widget by simply adding a directive to its module, or by providing a standalone control as described in the following.
+The exact structure of a control depends on the integration technology that is used to create the control and to integrate it into the application.
+Throughout this manual, we use the `"angular"` integration technology for our examples.
+Note that controls can only be used by widgets that use the same integration technology.
+The only exception is the built-in integration technology `"plain"`, which can be used by any widget, but may be difficult to use correctly from some widget integration technologies.

 ### Creating a Control using an AngularJS directive

-LaxarJS does not care whether your control is installed through bower or if it is located somewhere else within your project, as long as its directory can be found by [RequireJS](http://requirejs.org/).
+LaxarJS does not care whether your control is installed through NPM or Bower, or if it is located somewhere else within your project, as long as its `control.json` descriptor can be found by the laxar loader (for webpack).
 Let us try to create a control _my-clock-control_ that displays a digital clock to the user.

 #### RequireJS Path

-First, choose a location for your control within your application, such as `includes/controls/my-clock`.
+First, choose a location for your control within your application, such as `application/controls/my-clock`.
-In the require configuration, you will need configure the path to your new control:
+The path `application/controls/` is the _controls-root_, and

 ```JS
 paths: {